jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ## U6: Root is the root of all evil [U6]

-In the previous example, we could have achieved the same result in three separate steps:
+In the previous example, we could have achieved the same result like this:

-	$ cd /Volumes
-	$ cd USB
-	$ cd Unix_and_Perl_course
+	$ cd /Course_Materials

-Note that the second and third commands do not include a forward slash.
 When you specify a directory that starts with a forward slash, you are referring to a directory that should exist one level below the root level of the computer.
-What happens if you try the following two commands?
-The first command should produce an error message.

-	$ cd Volumes
-	$ cd /Volumes

-The error is because without including a leading slash, Unix is trying to change to a 'Volumes' directory below your current level in the file hierarchy (/Volumes/USB/Unix_and_Perl_course), and there is no directory called Volumes at this location.

 ---